JakeG12345/idea-aid/README.md

 ## Description:

 ### Breif Description
 'Idea AId' is a webapp that utilises AI to generate ideas and provide inspiration to people.
-It was created using Flask, HTML, Python, CSS, SQL, OpenAI API and BootStrap.
+It was created using Flask, HTML, Python, CSS, SQL, the OpenAI API and BootStrap.